Celebs Who Ruined Innocent Lives

 Racing at Canandaigua Motorsports Park in upstate New York in August 2014, Stewart struck and killed fellow driver Kevin Ward Jr., who had exited his car after a spinout and was walking among cars on the track.
 Witnesses say Ward, who was 20 years old, had motioned at Stewart after the spinout, apparently angry for having been knocked out of the race.
 An autopsy ruled Ward died of blunt force trauma.

 No charges were filed by law enforcement, and Stewart denied any intent to harm Ward, saying he only saw Ward when it was too late.
-SB Nation reported that Ward's family holds Stewart responsible and sued him for wrongful death in civil court in 2015.
-Stewart and the Ward family settled over undisclosed terms in 2018, but Ward's mother Pamela Ward told the Detroit Free Press that they felt "forced to settle" over the prohibitive cost of taking Stewart to trial.
+Ward's family held Stewart responsible and sued him for wrongful death in civil court in 2015.
+Stewart and the Ward family settled over undisclosed terms in 2018, but Ward's mother, Pamela, told the Detroit Free Press that they felt "forced to settle" over the prohibitive cost of taking Stewart to trial.
 She added, "[Stewart] was not held accountable in a criminal case.
 He basically has never been held responsible at any point.
 I basically feel our lawyers have let us down."

 Laura Bush

 Laura Bush was still trying to come to terms with the fatal car crash that had been haunting her for years when her husband decided to run for president.
-According to The New York Times, speculation about the mysterious accident was rife during George W. Bush's first campaign.
+Speculation about the mysterious accident was rife during George W. Bush's first campaign.
 The subject remained a taboo one during his two terms as president, with members of the press reportedly discouraged from asking about it.
 In 2010, the year after her husband left office, Laura Bush released a book that went into detail about the collision that claimed the life of her schoolmate.

 Aaron Hernandez